avolitty/avolitty-reader/README.md

 It outputs an executable binary file named `avolitty-reader` in the current directory.

-The output from executing `./avolitty-reader file` is the full contents of `file` located at the relative path.
+The output from executing `./avolitty-reader file` is the contents of a file.

 ``` console
 echo "123456789" > file